Skip to content

 Retirement wave

 The UK electrical workforce is ageing.
 A significant proportion is approaching retirement age — a pattern explored in depth in our electrician job security guide.
-The ECA estimates that the industry needs to recruit at least 12,000 new electricians per year just to replace retirees, before accounting for growth in demand.
+TESP plans call for around 12,000 new electrical apprentices a year — a significant increase on current recruitment — and the UK Trade Skills Index puts the overall gap at 104,000 additional electricians needed by 2032.

 What this means for pay and conditions